Spinal Tap header

 by Ethan De Seife (2007, Wallflower Press, £10.00 ISBN 190567449X)

-Ethan De Seife, a visiting professor of film at Gettsyburg College whose writings on Tap first appeared on this site, offers a sustained critical appraisal of the film's success as cult cinema.
-The small volume (130 pages), part of a series of books that examines films that have achieved cult status, is meticulously footnoted and expertly argued.
+Ethan De Seife, whose writings on Tap first appeared on this site, offers a sustained critical appraisal of the film's success as cult cinema.
 In the introduction Ethan recalls how he first saw the film with his mother in Harrison, New York in 1984, with just four other people in the theater.
 "I remember a general sense of confusion when it was over," he writes.
-He recounts the production, promotion and initial reception to the film and the audience and critical reaction before getting to the meat of the matter, which is his stellar analysis of the film and why it has remained so popular over the decades.
-The book is a must-have for any dedicated Taphead.
-You can buy it at Amazon, Amazon Canada or Amazon UK.
+He recounts the production, promotion and initial reception to the film and the audience and critical reaction before diving into a stellar analysis of its popular appeal.
+You can buy it at Amazon.

 Spinal Tap: The Book